 Address: 10 St Peter’s Street, Canterbury CT1 2AT

 Looking for some zero-waste essentials, at Wearth, we offer our own range of plastic-free, zero waste products sold online.
 We are helping to make single-use plastic become a thing of the past.

 Zero Waste Starter Kit

 Complete zero waste starter package by the new eco lifestyle brand, Atlas & Ortus.
-The kit includes a large organic cotton everyday bag perfect for grocery shopping, glass ecocoffee cup, insulated stainless which keep drinks hot for 12 hours, and a stainless steel food container for food on the go.
+The kit includes a large organic cotton everyday bag perfect for grocery shopping, along with a glass eco coffee cup, and a stainless steel food container for food on the go.

 The bag is made by Freeset global, a Fair Trade certified organisation based in West Bengal which empower women previously trapped in India’s sex trade.

 Natural coconut oil remineralising toothpaste, handmade in West Sussex UK.
 It comes in a reusable glass jar and even the seal wrapped around their jars is made from biodegradable cellulose.

 Around 3.5 billion toothbrushes are sold worldwide, most of which end up languishing in landfill.
 Bamboo toothbrushes offer a natural zero waste alternative.
 This bamboo toothbrush comes with charcoal infused bristles.